leehiufung911/chameleon-autoresearch/README.md

 Preliminary results are... mixed.
 It can generate ideas and test them, but they're not amazing?
 Anyway, it hasn't really found anything good.

-Feels like a chemistry undergrad randomly fiddling around
+Feels like a chemistry undergrad kind of level of research

 --yes, claude wrote everything below.
 I won't apologize for the slop, however, the ideas are my own, and I think autonomous computational chemistry is a worthwhile thing to play with.